Manifaust/ontario-covid-graph/index.md

 <a href="#data-source-info">What's the source of this data?</a>

 <h2>Total Cases</h2>
-<p>The total cases for Ontario includes infected, but also resolved cases such as
+<p>Total case for Ontario includes infected, but also resolved cases such as
 recovered and dead.</p>
 <canvas id="totalCases" class="mb3"></canvas>